 The Mau Mau uprising in Kenya, the lawsuit against London for torture.

-London-after nearly half a century, hoping to finally have justice.
+London – After nearly half a century, hoping to finally have justice.
 The High Court in London gave the green light to lawsuit by four elderly Kenyans against the British Government, accused of torture during the Mau Mau uprising in Kenya in the 1950s.
-The four Kenyans – Mutwiwa Ndiku Mutua, Paulo Nzili, Malone Wambugu Wa Nyingi and Jane Muthoni Mara – all between 70 and 80 years of age – who told in a prison camp run by the British between 1952 and 1961 would make any kind of atrocity.
+The four Kenyans – Ndiku Mutwiwa Mutua, Paulo Muoka Nzili, Wambugu Wa Nyingi and Jane Muthoni Mara – all between 70 and 80 years of age – who told in a prison camp run by the British between 1952 and 1961 would make any kind of atrocity.
 Mutual and Nzili stated they were castrated, had been beaten Nyingi until losing consciousness in an episode in which 11 other men were beaten to death while Mara has claimed she was the victim of horrific sexual harassment.
-The Foreign Ministry, which said it could not be considered legally responsible – had asked the judges to consider the validity of the case and they have decided to give the ok to the cause.
-Leigh Day, the victims ‘ lawyer, argues that British officials were aware of what was happening and that they even sent the army to participate in the camps to torture and collective punishment.
+The Ministry of Foreign Affairs – who claims not to be considered legally responsible – had asked the judges to consider the validity of the case and they have decided to give the go ahead to the cause.
+Leigh Day, a lawyer of the victims, argues that British officials were aware of what was happening and that they even sent the army to participate in the camps to torture and collective punishment.
 David Anderson, a professor at the University of Oxford, said that the British governors had decided to use “torture and abuse as normal and systematic practices” and that only afterwards had changed laws, introducing emergency regulations to cover these practices.
-The documents relating to these events, said the Professor, “reveal the law changes and the addition of emergency regulations had been made at a later date to cover practices in the camps and detention centres were already customary.”
+The documents relating to these events, said the Professor, “reveal the law changes and the addition of emergency regulations had been made at a later date to cover practices in the camps and detention centres were already customary”.

 In revolt exploded in 1952 Kikuyi fighters had attacked political opponents and done pillaging settlers properties with the aim of re-seize the lands taken from British authorities.
 Britain was then declared a State of emergency and gave away to a ruthless repression, killing up to 20,000 people and rinchiudendone dozens of thousands in labor camps.
 Legal liability of what happened had been transferred by the British to the new Government of independent Kenya in 1963 and it is for this reason that the Foreign Ministry refuses to assume the responsibility of torture.